-- Set a tone or mood for environmental ambience
+- Setting a tone or mood for environmental ambience

 Examples might include:

--A well planned home theater system with the perfect seating set up
+-Planning a home theater system with the perfect sound and seating set up

-- Set our expectation for work or social rituals
+- Setting expectations for work or social rituals

--If you want family dinner to be a sit-down affair you will need a good dining set up.
-In this case, the the informal kitchen bar with three stools might just not cut it
+-Socially, interior design can influence behavior as well.
+For example, if you want family dinner to be a sit-down affair you will need to plan a good dining set up.
+The informal kitchen bar with three stools might just not cut it.

 - Influence our behaviors through organizational systems